-Helping Clients with Post-Conviction Relief Across Ohio
+Helping Clients with Post-Conviction Relief Across Ohio.

-Ohio Post-Conviction Claims
+Post-Conviction Claims In Ohio

 There are several reasons to seek post-conviction relief.
 Overturning a wrongful conviction could be based on the development of new evidence, ineffective counsel, improper conduct by the judge, prosecution, or jury, or changes in the law that would result in a reduced sentence.

-Kim believes that meaningful client relationships are an essential element of success in post-conviction work.
+We believe that meaningful client relationships are an essential element of success in post-conviction work.
 A case file and trial record can only tell the story of what has happened in a case.
 However, a post-conviction claim is an opportunity to address what did NOT happen.
 The transcript may tell you what did happen but it cannot inform an attorney as to what did not occur on the record.
 Accordingly, client relationships are essential to fully develop post-conviction claims.

 If you or an incarcerated loved one believes that evidence in your case was withheld or new evidence has been discovered, you may be able to have your conviction overturned.
 Please Patituce & Associates, LLC if you would like to have your case considered for post-conviction or new trial representation.

 Our Ohio post-conviction attorneys at Patituce & Associates, LLC may be able to help.
 Call 440-427-3860 to discuss what options are available.